LLNL/sundials/doc/arkode/examples/source/c_serial.rst

 :math:`atol=10^{-10}`, respectively.

-This program solves the problem with a DIRK method, using a Newton iteration with the SUNLINSOL_BAND linear solver module via the ARKDLS interface; a routine is supplied to fill the banded Jacobian matrix.
+This program solves the problem with a DIRK method, using a Newton iteration with the SUNLINSOL_BAND linear solver module; a routine is supplied to fill the banded Jacobian matrix.

 100 outputs are printed at equal intervals, and run statistics are printed at the end.